 In March 2026, I was diagnosed with AML which is a type of leukaemia.
-It’s an aggressive cancer and I will need treatment quickly.
+So BLK CHERRY is taking a bit of a pause while I focus on treatment and healing.
 I’m only 30, My main symptoms were fatigue and brain fog, and I genuinely thought I was just anaemic.
-It’s rare for someone my age to get this, but that doesn’t mean it doesn’t happen.
+It’s rare for someone my age to get this, but that doesn’t mean it doesn’t happen.I’ll be going into hospital for a month of intensive chemotherapy very soon.
+I will need at least two cycles of chemo.
+The goal is remission, and I’m going into this feeling determined to make it through the other side.

 Work is everything to me, so please keep enquiring, I’ll be back as soon as I’m able.